 On meeting OIST graduation requirements, the secretariat of the Curriculum and Examinations Committee passes to the Faculty Assembly the recommendation to award the degree.
 The recommendation shall be sent electronically.
 If there are no objections within three working days, the recommendation shall be considered as having been confirmed by the Faculty Assembly.
 In the case that there are valid objections the matter shall be put on the agenda for the next Faculty Assembly meeting, and the student and members of the thesis committee shall be informed.
 The Dean of the Graduate School shall prepare a recommendation for the Faculty Assembly after hearing the nature of the objection.

 Once the Faculty Assembly has approved the recommendation, the minutes of the Faculty Assembly hold a record of the names of the students, the date of conferment, and title of the thesis.
-The Individual Student Record shall be updated with an entry by the end of the month in which the Faculty Assembly approved, stating that all requirements for the degree have been satisfied and the degree has been conferred.
+The date of conferment shall be the last calendar day of the month in which the Faculty Assembly approved.
+The Individual Student Record shall be updated on the 1st of the following month (or the next business day), stating that all requirements for the degree have been satisfied and the degree has been conferred.
 The record includes the date, the title of the thesis, the name of the Thesis Supervisor, and the names of the other members of the Thesis Committee.